Our strategy aims to improve the lives of children and young people with special educational needs and disabilities (SEND) in education by:

 - working with professionals.

-There are 10 areas we're focussing on:
+There are 10 areas we're focusing on:

 - Developing an autism strategy and make clear what services are available.